sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/index.md

 ### removeEffects

-Remove the audio effects (impulse response audios).
+Removes the audio effects (impulse response audios).

-The `removeEffects` method accept `identifiers` as an argument.
-This is an optional argument if provided remove only given effects or else all the effects.
+The `removeEffects` method accepts `identifiers` as an argument and will be removed whatever specified in the arguments, if we don't specify anything then all the effects will be removed.

 ```js
 WebAudio.removeEffects() // remove all the effects